What is a balance sheet for business?

 Total liabilities and equity: 456,000

-From internal to external uses, here are some reasons for creating a balance sheet for your business:
+Here are some common reasons for creating a balance sheet for your business.

 To assess your business’s financial standing

 A balance sheet should give you a sense of your business’s current financial health.
-You may use it to calculate financial ratios like return on equity ratio.
-You can compare past and current balance sheets to monitor your company’s performance over time.
-You can also use a balance sheet to identify financial trends and inform business strategies.
+You may use it to calculate financial ratios like ROE and compare past and current balance sheets to monitor changes in your company’s financial position over time.

 To assist with financial decisions

-A balance sheet may also help guide your financial decisions, such as determining whether you can take on short- or long-term financial obligations based on your current and noncurrent liabilities and assets.
+You can also use a balance sheet to identify financial trends and inform business strategies.
+For instance, a balance sheet may help you determine whether you can take on short- or long-term financial obligations based on your current and noncurrent liabilities and assets.

 To benchmark against competitors

-While you may not have access to your competitors’ specific financial details, you can often find the average working capital ratio, quick ratio and debt-to-equity (D/E) ratio for businesses in your industry from reliable business statistics and analysis sources.
-Your balance sheet should allow you to calculate these ratios for your own business and see how they compare to your industry’s averages.
+While you may not have access to your competitors’ detailed financial information, you can often find industry averages for ratios such as the quick ratio and debt-to-equity (D/E) ratio from reliable business statistics and analysis sources.
+Your balance sheet allows you to calculate these ratios for your own business and compare them with industry benchmarks to see how your company measures up.

 To determine your business’s health for investors